 While using an angle grinder, be aware of backing pad issues that can impact safety and efficiency.

-- Adhesion Problems: If the sanding disc isn’t adhering properly, dust or debris might be on the backing pad surface.
-Clean it before reattaching to enhance adhesion.
+- Adhesion Problems: If the disc isn’t sticking properly, the pad surface likely has dust or debris on it.
+Clean it before reattaching the disc.

 Frequently Asked Questions